bkoz/weaviate/README.md

 #### Demo: Developer Workflow with Eclipse-Che/DevSpaces
 - Login to Openshift and launch the Eclipse-Che dashboard.
+- Enviroment variables can be stored in secrets.
-- Create and save a new secret (from yaml) for the application environment variables using the example at `resources/che-env.yaml`.
+- Using the Openshift web console developer view, create and save a new secret (from yaml) using the example at `resources/che-env.yaml`.
   - From the 'Edit' menu, change the values in the secret to match your environment.
-Make sure there are no no newline characters in the values.
+Make sure there are no newline characters in the values.
 - From the Eclipse-Che dashboard, add a new workspace by cloning https://github.com/bkoz/weaviate
 - Open a terminal within VSCode. (ctl-`)
 - Use the Openshift web console UI to edit the values in the secret to reflect your environment.
 Make sure there are no newline control characters in the values.